 Hello, my name is Josephine.
-And that’s me gazing up in awe at a beech tree in one of the oldest woodlands in Dumfries & Galloway (South-West Scotland) just round about where I live.
+And that’s me gazing up in awe at a beech tree in one of the oldest woodlands in Dumfries & Galloway (South-West Scotland) just roundabout where I live.

 I have started this blog to raise awareness of how women (and not to forget their partners/husbands/loved ones/children/friends/families) can progress through a relaxed, healthy and gentle pregnancy and birth, and subsequently the bringing-up of their children while feeling empowered, confident and in tune with their own bodies, minds and spirit as well as nature and the world around us.
-As mum of a young baby girl, I wanted to make sure that I felt prepared and knowledgeable to give my child the best possible start in life.
+As a mum of a toddler, I wanted to make sure that I felt prepared and knowledgeable to give my child the best possible start in life.

 I see our families and communities we live in as the very core of our existence, which in turn correlates with our relationship to how we live in and perceive our surroundings and the natural world.
 We have lost the sense of this being an intensely personal relationship, and I want to explore how we can regain some of the essential feelings of belonging and being at home in it.
 How can we make sure to preserve it for future generations?
 How can we put a stop to the degradation of natural habitats, the disappearance of wildlife and more and more pollution?
 Moreover, how can we find a sense of power and ability to do something ourselves, regain that sense of responsibility for ourselves, those closest to us and every living creature?
 The world itself is alive, with everything in it.